felixalacampagne/account/account.ui/README.md

    Seems to be working OK.
 Now maybe I'll be able to figure out from the POS Angular material docs how to make it look more sensible!

+   Repeated the upgrade for on site installation.

+   Realised that all the 'npm update' budshirt had not actually done a thing to update Angular Material - it was still at 18.2 in package.json.
+More wasted effort to dicover that it should be 'ng update', ie.

+   ng update @angular/material @angular/cdk

+   Now package.json is updated with '"@angular/material": "^19.1.1"'
+   Repeated for off-site and it seemed to work aswell.

+   So now the 'fun' starts because my nice red warning button is once again back to being the blue as the other safe buttons - forking hell!

 - Update to Typescript 5.5: obviously docs give no clue how to do this, fingers crossed it is automatic
 - Replace usages of BrowserModule.withServerTransition() with injection of the APP_ID token to set the application id     instead.
 No forking clue what this means, fingers crossed I don't need to do anything.